5 ways to reduce server running costs

 I joined the company in August 2017

-and was part of the infrastructure team for about a year and a half, and am currently in the technical sales department.
+and spent about a year and a half in the infrastructure team.
+Currently, I'm in the technical sales department.

 My hobby is online window shopping.